DinakarBijili/Jarvis-Virtual-Assistant/README.md

   ## JSON
   - JavaScript Object Notation (JSON) is a standardized format commonly used to transfer data as text that can be sent over a network.
 It's used by lots of APIs and Databases, and it's easy for both humans and machines to read.
 JSON represents objects as name/value pairs, just like a Python dictionary

+  ## Randfacts
+  - Randfacts is a python library that generates random facts.
+You can use randfacts. getFact() to return a random fun fact.
+ - **Installation**:

+    `pip install randfacts`